Davie Officer Injured While Assisting I-75 Crash Victim

 The driver of the Ford Explorer involved in the single-vehicle rollover accident was found to be driving while intoxicated and was charged.

 Florida’s Move Over Law is designed to help protect police officers and emergency workers who are working along the highway.
 Drivers are legally required to move over one lane or slow their vehicle speed to at least 20 miles per hour under the posted speed limit.
 If the speed limit is 20 miles per hour or under, drivers must slow their vehicles to 5 miles per hour.

 Drivers who fail to do so may receive a ticket, fine and/or three points on their license.

 If you were injured in an accident involving a negligent driver who failed to obey traffic laws, you may be entitled to compensation.
-Contact our Davie car accident lawyers today to learn more about your legal options.
+Contact our Plantation car accident lawyers today to learn more about your legal options.